Arjen Robben: 2012–13 season

-In the 2012–13 season, played in the German Super Cup.
-Robben had started the season on the bench, as manager Jupp Heynckes preferred to start Thomas Müller on the right wing, with Toni Kroos at the attacking midfielder position.
-Robben had played through the season as a substitute, but earned his chance to start again after Kroos was injured during the Champions League tie against Juventus.
+In the 2012–13 season, Robben played in the German Super Cup.
+He had started the season on the bench, as manager Jupp Heynckes preferred to start Thomas Müller on the right wing, with Toni Kroos at the attacking midfielder position.
+Robben had played through the season as a substitute but earned his chance to start again after Kroos was injured during the Champions League tie against Juventus.
 He started on the right wing for the rest of the season, having moved Müller back to the middle.
 Robben started against Borussia Dortmund in the quarter-finals of the DFB-Pokal and scored the game's lone goal in the 43rd minute.
-In the Champions League semi-final against Barcelona, Robben started both games and scored in both games, including the go-ahead goal in the second leg.
+In the Champions League semi-final against Barcelona, Robben started both games and scored in both, including the go-ahead goal in the second leg.
 Bayern would then go on to return to the final in Wembley Stadium.
-Robben atoned for his penalty miss the previous season by setting up teammate Mario Mandžukić's goal to open the scoring in the 60th minute then netting an 89th-minute winner in a 2–1 victory over Borussia Dortmund to give Bayern their fifth Champions League/European Cup title.
+Robben atoned for his penalty missed the previous season by setting up teammate Mario Mandžukić's goal to open the scoring in the 60th minute then netting an 89th-minute winner in a 2–1 victory over Borussia Dortmund to give Bayern their fifth Champions League/European Cup title.
 During the presentation, he was named Man of the Match by UEFA.
-Hence, he has been called "Mr. Wembley" since then.
+Hence, he has been called "Mr Wembley" since then.
 He finished the 2012–13 season with 13 goals in 31 appearances.